All Episodes

 This is from the Pittsburgh Tribune Review.

-Fifty-nine percent believe it's time to give somebody else a chance, according to a state poll.
+59% believe it's time to give somebody else a chance, according to a state poll.

-Now this was a poll to 700 registered voters conducted uh between October 7 and 12, and it's a margin of error of plus or minus 3.7 percentage points.
+Lee said, Now, this was a poll to 700 registered voters conducted between October 7 and 12.

-And he said, when you see a re-elect number in the low 30s, that is near fatal.
+And he said, when you see a reelect number in the low 30s, that is near fatal.

-Arlen Spector polling at 31%.
+Arlen Specter polling at 31 percent.

-Among Republicans, 16% said Spectre deserves re-election.
+Among Republicans, 16 percent said Specter deserves reelection.

-45% want somebody else.
+45 percent want somebody else.

 I have to laugh.

-Standing at the site of a highway project funded by his economic stimulus plan, President Obama said uh yesterday he's committed to exploring all avenues to create jobs.
+Standing at the site of a highway project funded by his economic stimulus plan, President Obama said yesterday he's committed to exploring all avenues to create jobs.

 Well, hey, what timing?

-Now all of a sudden, he's looking at any way to create jobs.
+Now, all of a sudden, he's looking at any way to create jobs.

-Let me tell you what, don't be fooled.
+Let me tell you what.

 He'll look at any way but the right way.

-Obama said his administration is going to keep going until every single American in this country is looking for work is going to be able to get the kind of well-paying job that supports their families.
+Obama said his administration is going to keep going until every single American in this country who's looking for work is going to be able to get the kind of well-paying job that supports their families.

 What is he telling us?